shibuk3/Data_Structures_and_Algorithms/Binary Tree/Print the Path of Diameter in binary tree.md

 ### __Print the Path of Diameter in binary tree__

+- This is same as printing longest __leaf-to-leaf__ path in binary tree

 ```cpp
 // C++ program to print the longest leaf to leaf
 // path